mariolambrette/AnimalTrackR/README.md

 [annotate](#image-annotation) and use to [train a YOLO11 detection model](#model-training).
 You can [run](#model-deployment) the model on short example videos for display and validation, or in batch on very large video datasets to enable subsequent analyses.
+Model detections can be used to run various behavioural analyses.
+Functionality for fitting hidden markov models (HMMs) to detections to classify behaviour into active and non active states is included and described [here]().

 #### File Structure